askebos/enchantments/content/events/cfp_work_in_progress.md

 link: ../events/cfp_work_in_progress
 ---

 Would you like to present some work-in-progress at our virtual meetings?
-Contact us  by **October 15** with a title and abstract of 200-400 words.
+Contact us with a title and abstract of 200-400 words.
 Presentations are 10-15 minutes, followed by a discussion.
 Please also include your time zone and preferred dates (we typically hold our meetings on Thursdays or Fridays) in your message.

 <form  id = "contact" value="Work-in-progress - Submission from " name="work-in-progress" method="POST" data-netlify="true" action="/thank-you">
   <p>